Healthcare App Automated QA Testing Guide: What, How, Tools & Benefits

 Benefits of QA automation for your healthcare app:

-- It saves time by eliminating the need to manually write extensive test scripts.
+- It saves time by eliminating the need of writing extensive test scripts manually.

 - Without the need for manual input, the tests can run for as long as you want, giving you thorough quality checks.